dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 - `IsGestureEnabled`, of type `bool`, determines whether a swipe gesture will switch between flyout and detail pages.
 The default value of this property is `true`.
 - `IsPresented`, of type `bool`, determines whether the flyout or detail page is displayed.
 The default value of this property is `false`, which displays the detail page.
 It should be set to `true` to display the flyout page.

-The `IsGestureEnabled`, `IsPresented`, and `FlyoutLayoutBehavior` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+The `IsGestureEnabled`, `IsPresented`, and `FlyoutLayoutBehavior` properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 <xref:Microsoft.Maui.Controls.FlyoutPage> also defines an `IsPresentedChanged` event, that's raised when the `IsPresented` property changes value.